kondratyev-nv/Resume/README.md

 _Accomplishments:_

  * Designed and implemented MS Excel report system based on Syncfusion XlsIO that decreased development time of reports by up to 75%
- * Designed and implemented an aspect-oriented authorisation system for various modules
+ * Designed and implemented an aspect-oriented authorization system for various modules
  * Redesigned and refactored document management subsystem that improved document flow performance

 ### __CDEK__
 #### __Java Developer__<br/>Jun 2015 - Dec 2015

-Our team developed backend services and refactored monolithic application into Java microservices.
+Developed back-end services and refactored monolithic application into Java microservices.

- * Refactored, developed and tested backend services with Spring Framework, JDBC and MySQL database
+ * Developed new features and fixed bugs
- * Analysed business requirements, took part in the elaboration of system design
+ * Analyzed business requirements, took part in the elaboration of system design
- * Developed and implemented new features, fixed bugs

 _Accomplishments:_